k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

 ![Multiple BEs for one LU](images/using_lu_in_multiple_BEs.png)

-- The user can ask to copy a selected list of Customer IDs.
-The TDM task also copies the related Ordering, Network Elements, and Device data of the selected Customers.
+Users can request to copy a selected list of Customer IDs.
+The TDM task also copies the related Ordering, Network Elements and Device data of the selected Customers.
-- Alternatively, the user can ask to copy a selected list of Order IDs.
+Alternatively, users can request to copy a selected list of Order IDs.
 The TDM task also copies the related Network Elements and Device data of the selected Orders.